How to Clean Window Shades

 Pulling those old fashioned blinds down was also a treat as they were usually covered with dust and the air would look almost alive with lint particles that were dislodged and released from their resting place.

-Today’s blinds or window treatments come in a variety of materials, fabrics and colors.
+Today’s shades or window treatments come in a variety of materials, fabrics and colors.
 However, they still harbor dust and lint, and acquire stains from moisture and dirt.

 Whatever the type of blinds you have, all blinds are dust and dirt magnets.
 You might not even notice how dirty your blinds are until you raise or lower them and see the air full of dust particles.